mavdol/minimalist-agent-framework/README.md

 # Minimalist Agent Framework

 A minimalist agent framework where tools are JSON definitions.
-Each tool runs inside a WebAssembly sandbox.
+Each tool runs inside a WebAssembly sandbox Built with [Capsule](https://github.com/mavdol/capsule).

 ## How it works

 **Tool definitions** live as JSON files in `tools/`.
 Each one declares the tool's name, parameters, and sandbox constraints — no implementation required.

-**At startup**, `SandboxBuilder` reads all definitions and compiles them into a single `.wasm` binary via [Capsule](https://github.com/mavdol/capsule).
+**At startup**, `SandboxBuilder` reads all definitions and compiles them into a single `.wasm` binary.
 The result is cached and only recompiled when a definition changes.

 **At call time**, `Runner` looks up a cached Python implementation in `.cache/tool_impls.json`.
 If none exists, it asks the LLM to write one and saves it for next time.